-Visitedness and preference-based traversal with dynamic preference
+Visitedness- and preference-based traversal with dynamic preference

 Figure 31 shows that the shape of the distance function is similar to the function in Figure 30.
-This function also has 3 minimum points, due to the dynamic preference (see Section 5.3) only the visiting order of the cells is different and unvisited cells become visited, too.
+This function also has three minimum points due to dynamic preference (Section 5.3); only the visiting order of the cells is different, and the unvisited cells are also visited.